vsespb/mt-aws-glacier/README.md

 				LWP::Protocol::https

-* Some CPAN modules better install as OS packages
+* Some CPAN modules better install as OS packages (example for Ubuntu/Debian)

 				libjson-xs-perl liblwp-protocol-https-perl liburi-perl

+## Warning

+When playing with Glacier make sure you will be able to delete all your archives, it's impossible to delete archive or non-empty vault in amazon console now.
+Also make sure you have read _all_ AWS Glacier pricing/faq.

 ## Usage

 1. Create a directory containing files to backup.
 Example `/data/backup`
 2. Create config file, say, glacier.cfg